 Kids need to understand the importance of helping others.
 Donating does not always mean money.
-It can mean belongings (such as toys and clothes) or even your time.
+It can be giving away items you no loner need or giving your time to help others.

 The sad thing is that there are many groups who would scam your child and take his or her money without thinking twice.
-While we do not want to discourage our children from donating money, we need them to understand who they will donate to.
+While we do not want to discourage our children from donating money, we need them to understand to whom they are giving their money.

 The best way for kids to learn this idea is to talk about illnesses, such as cancer or diabetes.
-Also talk to them about professions who may ask for help.
-This might include first responders, schools and churches.
+Discuss professions who may ask for help.
+It might include first responders, schools or churches.
 Talk to them about the way to donate money to that charity.
-Discuss that the best way is directly to the group itself.
+Discuss that the best way is direct to the group itself.
 They should understand that it is not wise to give money at our door.
 It is also better to pass on making donations to the person on the phone.

 We certainly do not want to scare our children.
 However, we need to make sure they understand the right way to make any cash donations to any organizations.